stateful/docs.runme.dev/docs/integrations/foyle.md

 ### Start the Server

 Run the command below to start the Foyle server on your local machine.
 However, you must ensure your API Key is in the directory where this command will run.
 If it isn’t, you can set the directory of your code cell to the directory where your API Key is located using the [CWD feature of Runme](../configuration/cell-level#cells-current-working-directory).

 ```sh {"id":"01J331ERREM6TZ2VCVES792H65"}
 foyle serve
 ```

 This command should start Foyle in the background.
-To make this run in the background without disrupting your activities, activate the [background task](../getting-started/features#background-task) mode of your cell.
+To make it run without disrupting your activities, activate your cell's [background task](../getting-started/features#background-task) mode.
+This feature will make Foyle run as a background task without interrupting your progress.

 Once that is done, run the cell, and you will get an output similar to the image below.

 ![foyle serve](../../static/img/Integration/runme-foyle-serve.png)